 This program is accredited by CACREP.

-For the 2016-2017 school year, twenty-one students graduated from the school counseling program.
+For the 2017-2018 school year, 18 students graduated from the school counseling program.
 This is a 100% completion rate.
-Of this group, all twenty-one students obtained a passing score on the CPCE, the program's exit examination.
-The program also had a 100% job placement rate with 18 receiving positions with school districts in Georgia and three receiving school counseling positions out of state in Maryland, Minnesota, and Tennessee.
+Of this group, all 18 students obtained a passing score on the CPCE, the program's exit examination.
+The program also had a 100% job placement rate with 16 receiving positions with school districts in Georgia and two receiving school counseling positions out of state in New York and North Carolina.

 The mission of the program is to prepare counselors to work in elementary, middle, and secondary schools who are educational leaders and self-reflective practitioners; who serve as advocates for all students; who understand and apply principles of group work in building school and community partnerships; and who accept responsibility for improving educational practices through an active program of research and evaluation.

 The professional counseling (school emphasis) program objectives include:

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.

 Students may qualify for a variety of assistantships, scholarships, and other financial awards to help offset the cost of tuition, housing, and other expenses.

 Most graduate students at UGA are not assigned to a faculty advisor until after admittance.
 A close working relationship with your advisor is paramount to progressing through your program of study.